unraid/docs/docs/unraid-os/getting-started/explore-the-user-interface/tour-the-web-gui.md

 ### 10. Tools

-The Tools screen offers various tools for managing Unraid OS, customizing the look of the WebGUI, and system updates.
+The Tools screen offers various tools for managing Unraid OS, customizing the look of the %%WebGUI|web-gui%%, and system updates.
 ![Tools tab](/img/toolstab.png)

 ### 11. System Shortcuts